matloff/R-vs.-Python-for-Data-Science/README.md

 nothing too elaborate.

-By contrast, R is rapidly devolving into two mutually unintelligible dialects, ordinary R and the tidyverse.
-I, as a seasoned R programmer, cannot read tidy code, as it calls numerous tidyverse functions that I don't know.
-Conversely, as one person in the Twitter discussion of this document noted (approvingly), "One can code in the tidyverse while knowing very little R."
+By contrast, R is rapidly devolving into two mutually unintelligible dialects, ordinary R and the Tidyverse.
+I, as a seasoned R programmer, cannot read tidy code, as it calls numerous Tidyverse functions that I don't know.
+Conversely, as one person in the Twitter discussion of this document noted (approvingly), "One can code in the Tidyverse while knowing very little R."

-The tidyverse was developed with the express goal of redefining R.  This was done without collaborating with the R Core Team, the official body that develops R.  Thus it was inevitable that a bifurcation of the language would ensue.
-RStudio, a commercial entity with large financial resources, has aggressively promoted the tidyverse, making the bifurcation a reality.
+The Tidyverse was developed with the express goal of redefining R.  This was done without collaborating with the R Core Team, the official body that develops R.  Thus it was inevitable that a bifurcation of the language would ensue.
+RStudio, a commercial entity with large financial resources, has aggressively promoted the Tidyverse, making the bifurcation a reality.

+I've been an enthusiastic supporter of RStudio since their very beginning, back when the IDE was still in beta.
+Their work in promoting R, especially in terms of developing work environments, e.g. with Rmarkdown and Quarto, has been absolutely outstanding.
+I make frequent use of packages such as **ggplot2** and **devtools**, and am a big fan of their Quarto document generator.
+I do however believe they made a very unfortunate wrong turn in developing the Tidyverse.

-I've been [a skeptic](http://github.com/matloff/TidyverseSkeptic) on tidyverse.
-In particular, I strongly dispute the claim that the tidyverse makes R more accessible to nonprogrammers.
-I believe the opposite is the case.
+I've been [a skeptic](http://github.com/matloff/TidyverseSkeptic) on Tidyverse.
+In particular, I strongly dispute the claim that the Tidyverse makes R more accessible to nonprogrammers.
+I believe the opposite is the case--Tidy makes the learning curve **STEEPER** for noncoders.
 It ought to be obvious, for instance, that one shouldn't force non-coder R learners to use functional programming instead of loops, when they are still struggling to learn functions.
-I've actually seen R learners apologize for using a loop.
+I've actually seen R learners who've been taught via the Tidyverse apologize for using a loop.
 This is craziness, folks.

-As a lifelong teacher and student of the human learning process, I regard the aggressive promotion of the tidyverse to non-coder learners of R as tragic.
+As a lifelong teacher and student of the human learning process, I regard the aggressive promotion of the Tidyverse to non-coder learners of R as tragic.

-The R Core Team offered an olive branch by including a "pipe" capability to base R.  I've yet to see this gesture reciprocated by RStudio, but "hope springs eternal."

 ## Attitudes